Volunteer of the Month for June 2021

 Speaking from my own experience, as I was progressing in my career and work, it was easy to become insular and operate in my own self-contained (and self-imposed) bubble.
 Being an RGD volunteer helped burst that bubble in a good way because it offered many more connections to people in my immediate field (and sometimes not) that I may have never met or had an association with before.
-The Association has also provided several opportunities to volunteer at different capacities at different times, so as bad as I felt saying no to some things thinking they'll never ask me again, that wasn't true.
-That's my recommendation to other Members who might be thinking of getting involved — do what you can when you can.
+The RGD has also provided several opportunities to volunteer at different capacities at different times, so as bad as I felt saying no to some things thinking they'll never ask me again, that was never true.
+That's my recommendation to other Members who might be thinking of getting involved — do what you can, when you can.
 Like anything, the more you contribute, the more you get out of it.

 Do you have thoughts on what you might like to do as a volunteer with the RGD in the future?